How to build your own ASP-based system?!

-Proceeding in the same manner as above, we compute the only superset maximal model of program \lstinline{guess.lp} as follows.
+Proceeding in the same manner as above, we compute the only subset maximal model of program \lstinline{guess.lp} as follows:

-\paragraph{Tic-tac-toe.} In this example, we consider a simplified $3\times3$ Tic-tac-toe puzzle.
-Player~O has to place her three tokens in a winning configuration such that afterwards Player~X cannot place hers in a winning position.
+\paragraph{Tic-tac-toe.}In this example, we consider a simplified $3\times3$ Tic-tac-toe puzzle.
+Player~O has to place their three tokens in a winning configuration such that afterwards Player~X cannot place theirs in a winning position.
 Hence, the game is not played in turns and just guaranteed winning configurations of Player~O are determined.

+This example involves two similar yet different programs.
+Unlike above, a guess involves only a subset of the atoms of the generated stable models.

-The encodings of Player~O and~X are given in Listing~\ref{prg:meta:tictactoe:player:o} and~\ref{prg:meta:tictactoe:player:x} below.
+The encodings of Player~O and~X are given in Listings~\ref{prg:meta:tictactoe:player:o} and~\ref{prg:meta:tictactoe:player:x}.
 The former acts as a guess program and the latter as a checker program; only the positions of Player~O are passed to Player~X, as fixed in Listing~\ref{prg:meta:tictactoe:out}.
-In this way, the positions occupied by~O become blocked for Player~X in Line~\ref{meta:ttt:o:blocked} of Listing~\ref{prg:meta:tictactoe:player:x}. \\
+In this way, the positions occupied by~O become blocked for Player~X in Line~\ref{meta:ttt:o:blocked} of Listing~\ref{prg:meta:tictactoe:player:x}.